-JoAnn Kulesza is presently Interim Chair and Music Director of the Opera Department at the Peabody Conservatory of Music in Baltimore, MD.
-The Department produces between six and ten performances a year, serving between 85 and 100 singers.
+JoAnn Kulesza is presently musical director of the Opera Theatre Program at the Peabody Conservatory in Baltimore, MD.
+The Peabody Opera Theatre Program produces between six and 10 performances a year, serving between 85 and 100 singers.
 With her years of experience in the professional world, she provides an important aspect of the aspiring professionals’ training.
-Well versed in Opera’s vast repertoire, she teaches classes in recitative, repertoire and works with collaborative pianists and conductors at the school.
-She team-teaches a seminar in Opera Conducting with the master teacher Gustav Meier.
+Well versed in opera’s vast repertoire, she teaches classes in recitative repertoire and works with collaborative pianists and conductors at the school.

-Kulesza earned a Bachelor’s of Music at Western Michigan University and a Master’s of Music at Cincinnati College-Conservatory of Music.
+Kulesza earned a Bachelor of Music at Western Michigan University and a Master of Music at Cincinnati College-Conservatory of Music.